sambacha/jsonlint/README.md

 * Can parse and skip JavaScript-style comments.
 * Can accept single quotes (apostrophes) as string delimiters.
 * Implements JavaScript modules using [UMD](https://github.com/umdjs/umd) to work everywhere.
-* Can use the native JSON parser to gain the best performance, while showing error messages pf the same quality.
+* Can use the native JSON parser to gain the [best performance](./benchmarks/README.md), while showing error messages of the same quality.
 * Depends on up-to-date npm modules with no installation warnings.
 * Small size - 13.4 kB minified, 4.6 kB gzipped.